Photo Credit: UnsplashHome »

 - Engaging in risky behaviors.

-- Loss of control over use of substances.
+- Loss of control and the over-use of substances.

 - Developing a high tolerance and withdrawal symptoms.